 According to the Centers for Disease Control and Prevention, once you hit 40, kidney filtration begins to decrease by one percent every year.
 But sometimes that process can accelerate without noticeable signs.
 Chronic kidney disease (CKD)—in which the kidneys filter fewer wastes from the blood, causing them to build up in the body—can develop and proceed relatively symptom-free until your kidneys are badly damaged.

-The Remedy Rx: Standard lab tests at your annual physical can detect CKD, enabling you and your doctor to slow its progression.
+The Rx: Standard lab tests at your annual physical can detect CKD, enabling you and your doctor to slow its progression.

 Your Arteries Are Clogged